 Responsibilities.
 The responsibilities of the Committee will include the following:

-determine and carry out fair and transparent processes for the U.S. Olympic Endowment, USADA Board of Directors, SafeSport Board of Directors, Paralympic Advisory Committee, Athlete Service Coordinators.
-For all other elections, selections, nominations, and appointees required by or requested of the AAC for athlete representatives, the determination about whether a process for selecting an athlete representative will be made by Leadership.
+determine and carry out fair and transparent processes for the U.S. Olympic Endowment, USADA Board of Directors, SafeSport Board of Directors, Paralympic Advisory Committee, Collegiate Advisory Council, Athlete Service Coordinators.
+For all other elections, selections, nominations, and appointees required by or requested of Team USA AC for athlete representatives, the determination about whether a process for selecting an athlete representative will be made by Leadership.

-AAC Staff shall coordinate the election processes for Sport and General Paralympic Representatives, as well as the Leadership of the AAC.
+Team USA AC Staff shall coordinate the election processes for Sport and General Paralympic Representatives, as well as the Leadership of the Team USA AC.

 Composition.
 The Nominating and Governance Committee shall be comprised of five (5) members as follows

-one member from Leadership;
+one member from Team USA AC Leadership;

-one member representing Olympic athletes;
+one Representative or Alternate representing Olympic athletes;

-one member representing Paralympic athletes;
+one Representative or Alternate representing Paralympic athletes;

-one member representing Pan American athletes; and
+one Representative or Alternate representing Pan American athletes; and

-one member representing Parapan American athletes.
+one Representative or Alternate representing Parapan American athletes.

 Appointment.
 Members of the Nominating and Governance Committee shall be appointed by the Chair with the approval of Leadership.